pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_troubleshooting/chapter.md

 supervisor>
 ```

+The supervisord configuration is located in _/etc/supervisord.d/tower.ini_.

-### AWX services
+### AWX Services

+There are three systemd services associated with AWX, as follows:

 ```
 systemctl status supervisord
 systemctl status nginx
 systemctl status rabbitmq-server
 ```

-### Rails console checks
+### Rails Console Checks

-The Rails `EmbeddedAnsible.new.running?` method checks that the supervisord, nginx and rabbitmq-server services are running correctly.
+The health of AWX can be checked from the Rails.
+The `EmbeddedAnsible.new.running?` method checks that the supervisord, nginx and rabbitmq-server services are running correctly.

 ```
 irb(main):001:0> EmbeddedAnsible.new.running?